agussman/coredex/README.md

 ```
 you probably set "IAM DB authentication" to "Enable IAM DB authentication" instead of "Disable".
 As near as I can tell, this cannot be modified after launch.

-It's possible you might see this message if you hit the IP directly:
+3) It's possible you might see this message if you hit the IP directly:
 ```
 $ curl 172.30.2.226:8182
 {"requestId":"44b1d791-20b3-1ff9-43b7-60a48b16bf3e","code":"BadRequestException","detailedMessage":"Bad request."}
 ```
 I don't know what this means (yet).

+4) The current version (0.8.0) of GraphExp has a bug where it won't pull back details on an individual vertex of `id` is an integer (it'll throw what looks like a CORS exception).That's why csv2neptune.py does the funky think w/ altering the ids.

 # Closing Thoughts